ReFirmLabs/binwalk/src/extractors/README.md

 longer than just defining an external extractor, but internal extractors have several advantages:

 - They are generally faster, since input data to the extractor does not need to be carved to disk
-- They *can* be made safer, as they are written in Rust and can take advantage of internal Binwalk code, such as `extractors::common::safe_path_join`
+- They *can* be made safer, as they are written in Rust and can take advantage of internal safe APIs
 - Signatures can tell internal extractors to perform a "dry run", where the extractor parses the file data, but does not perform any extraction;
 if the dry run is successful, then the signature code can almost certianly be assured that the data it is inspecting is a true positive